These are the immunizers putting a personal face on a nationwide Covid-19 vaccination effort - KESQ

 He shares his near-death experience with patients

-Whenever CVS pharmacist Frank Arrendondo hears patients refer to Covid-19 as a flu or a government conspiracy, he shares a story with them.
+Whenever CVS pharmacist Frank Arredondo hears patients refer to Covid-19 as a flu or a government conspiracy, he shares a story with them.

 Doctors said they would admit him to the hospital if his oxygen saturation was at or below 92, but when he was checked, his was at 78.
 His oxygen kept tanking even as he was hospitalized and put on nasal oxygen, he said.

-Note: Correction: A previous version of this story misspelled Frank Arredondo’s last name and misstated the month Payal Patel learned her grandfather was admitted to the hospital.
-It was December.